Quotient modules

 Existence of quotient modules

-The universal property is then almost immediate from the corresponding universal property for quotient groups in the category Ab.
+By the way, the proof of this universal property of the quotient module is almost immediate from the corresponding universal property for quotient groups in the category Ab.

 Suggested next notes